 Injury to the lymphatic system, resulting in lymphedema, may be due to the damage or removal of lymph nodes in cancer surgery or radiation, vein harvest for heart surgery or trauma.

 Our vascular experts use Doppler ultrasound and special imaging techniques to evaluate vein problems.
 Lifestyle adjustments such as elevating the legs, daily activity and compression therapy may help.
-Outpatient treatments and minimally invasive procedures may seal off or remove damaged veins and restore blood flow.
+Outpatient treatments and minimally invasive procedures, such as Endovenous Laser Treatment (EVLT), may seal off or remove damaged veins and restore blood flow.

 Lymphedema is treated with compression therapy and pumps as well as lifestyle changes.